How to Customize Your WordPress Footer with Dynamic Copyright Text

 Breaking Down the Code

-• The first %s will be replaced by ©, which is the HTML entity for the copyright symbol (©).
+%swill be replaced by©, which is the HTML entity for the copyright symbol (©). - The second

 Example Output